 As a part of our research, we reviewed available groundwater data in order to determine groundwater levels for the site.
 Water level data was obtained from the California Department of Water Resources Water Data Library website, https://wdl.water.ca.gov/waterdatalibrary/.
-Two (2) monitoring wells on record (identified as Local Well Names: EMWD12471 and EMWD12474) are located within 1,000± feet of the site.
+Two (2) monitoring wells on record (identified as Local Well Names: EMWD12471 and EMWD12474) are located within 650± feet from the center of the proposed building.
 Water level readings within these monitoring wells indicate a high groundwater level of $65\pm$ feet below the ground surface in March 2022.